-Supply chain leaders face multifaceted and demanding challenges, which come with opportunities for innovation and growth.
+Bathroom supply chain leaders face multifaceted and demanding challenges, which bring opportunities for innovation and growth.

-To build resilience into your supply chain, you need to review your current systems and processes to highlight any areas for concern.
+To build resilience into your bathroom supply chain, you need to review your current systems and processes to highlight any areas for concern.
 You can then identify and prioritise the most appropriate methods and systems to meet your business needs from this analysis.